Assessment

 Interim assessments are a mixture of the two types described above.

 Their use is similar to formative assessments: to identify student strengths and weaknesses and to improve teaching or learning.
-However, there is an extra element with interim assessments that isn’t present with other types of tests—the data you derive from these assessments are often used to determine if your students are on track to pass required standardized state testing.
+However, there is an extra element with interim assessments that isn’t present with other types of tests.
+The data you derive from these assessments is often used to determine if students are on track to pass required standardized state testing.

 Like summative evaluations, students take interim assessments throughout the academic year after blocks of teaching have taken place.
 They are similar to benchmark assessments, which are usually given at intervals set by school administrators, not individual classroom teachers.
 However, interim assessments do not always follow such a rigorous time schedule.